The Succession-worthy finale of the Dominion v Fox nearly-trial

 “If Dominion doesn’t win, there’s something wrong here,” he said.

-A settlement averts a six-week trial after more than two years of litigation, and nearly three years after Donald Trump and his allies launched a bogus campaign to overturn millions of Americans’ votes.
+A settlement averts a six-week trial after more than two years of litigation, and nearly three years after Mr Trump and his allies launched a bogus campaign to overturn millions of Americans’ votes.

 The former president waged a public assault on 2020 elections before a single vote was even cast, sowing public doubt about the process in an apparent effort to justify challenges to the outcomes.